-If even after a long, exhausting day of cleaning up after the kids and being unappreciated at work, you're still having trouble sleeping, don't fret!
+If even after a long, exhausting day of cleaning up after the kids and being unappreciated at work, you’re still having trouble sleeping, don’t fret!
 Sure, you could turn to a nice glass of red wine or a good book, but not many of us have the time for that in our busy schedules.
-Luckily, there are plenty of natural remedies for falling asleep that can help — many of which are backed by science.
-So why not trust the experts and see if you don't drift off to la la land more quickly than ever?
-Watch the video below for 5 tricks for falling asleep faster.
+Luckily, there are plenty of natural remedies for sleep problems that can help — many of which are backed by science.
+So why not trust the experts and see if you don’t drift off to la la land more quickly than ever?
+Check out the list below of five tricks for falling asleep faster.

-The more expensive option is not always the cheapest, but if an uncomfortable mattress or itchy, scratchy sheets are making it hard to catch some Z's, it's worth it to invest in something that makes you comfortable in bed.
-It could be as simple as splurging on 1500-count Egyptian cotton sheets or saving for a memory foam mattress topper.
+An uncomfortable mattress or itchy, scratchy sheets can make it hard to catch some zzzs, so it’s worth investing in bedding that makes you comfortable.
+It could be as simple as splurging on 1500-count Egyptian cotton sheets ($31.36, Amazon) or saving for a memory foam mattress topper.

 Not only are plants beautiful home decor, but they’re also great for purifying the air.
 There’s nothing worse than trying to sleep when you can barely breathe (thanks a lot, allergies!), so why not invest in NASA-approved greenery that’s guaranteed to clean up the air in your home for free?